 LACERA began including cashable flexible benefit plan contributions in pensionable compensation effective January 1, 1991.
-A petitioner seeks an order requiring LACERA to include such contributions in pensionable compensation commencing in approximately 1985, when the flexible benefit plan was initiated.
+A petitioner sought an order requiring LACERA to include such contributions in pensionable compensation commencing in approximately 1985, when the flexible benefit plan was initiated.

-A trial court judgment was entered denying the inclusion of cashable flexible benefit contributions, but requiring the inclusion of any flexible benefit payments actually received in cash by pre-1991 retirees who participated in the flexible benefit program, and the adjustment of pension payments made on and after September 9, 1995.
+A trial court judgment was entered denying the inclusion of cashable flexible benefit contributions, but requiring the inclusion of any flexible benefit payments actually received in cash by pre-1991 retirees who participated in the flexible benefit program, and adjustment of pension payments made on and after September 9, 1995.
 The judgment was appealed by the County, but not LACERA.
-The Court of Appeal affirmed and the Supreme Court denied review.
-Consequently, the trial court judgment is now final.
+The Court of Appeal affirmed the trial court judgment, which is now final.

-The cost of implementing the trial court judgment in favor of the petitioner has not been determined; however, the County filed with the trial court an actuarial estimate of \$62.7 million in additional UAAL as of June 30, 2003 if all flexible benefits had been included.
+The cost of implementing the trial court judgment in favor of the petitioner has not been determined by LACERA; however, the County filed with the trial court an actuarial estimate of \$62.7 million in additional UAAL as of June 30, 2003 if all flexible benefits had been included.
 However, the judgment required inclusion of only the amounts actually received in cash by the members.
 LACERA has not determined the actuarial cost of that ruling.
-Additional data submitted to the Court by the County showed that the actual amount received in cash was approximately only one-third of the total flexible benefit contributions that resulted in the \$62.7 million cost estimate.
+Additional data submitted to the Court by the County showed that the actual amount received in cash was approximately only onethird of the total flexible benefit contributions that resulted in the \$62.7 million cost estimate submitted by the County.
 Any such cost could be partially offset by member contributions applicable to the flexible benefit plan contributions at issue.
-The balance would be recovered by assessing additional employer contributions to amortize any UAAL over a period not to exceed 30 years in accordance with LACERA's amortization policy.
+The balance would be recovered by assessing additional employer contributions.